Abiola24-data/Project-churn-Datasheet/README.md

 7. Creating Dashboard

 ## Data Source
-The data used for this work is gotten from Northwin Traders.
+The data used for this work is gotten from Churn Datasheet.
 I studied the Schema, Objects related to the Schema, data dictionary and found the right tables for the analysis.

-You can find a link to get started with installation and restoration of the database to your local machine. here
+You can find a link to get started with installation and restoration of the database to your local machine. [here](https://cdn.theforage.com/vinternships/companyassets/4sLyCPgmsy8DA6Dh3/02%20Churn-Dataset.xlsx)

 ## Data Transformation

-Firstly, I Import the data from excel and  i did a data transfromation which make me clean and added new column Loyality column, Risk category.
+Firstly, I Imported the data from excel and  i did a data transfromation which make me clean and added new column in the data called Loyality column, Risk category.
 This two column where add with the help of new measure query.

 ![Tranformated Data 1](https://github.com/user-attachments/assets/f911393e-830c-4484-b3de-5f693249f844)